ciscodocs/ltrent-2008-clemea25/docs/lab5_route_traffic.md

 ![Activating Control Policy](./assets/S-3-figure-26.png){ .off-glb }
 16. Once policy is being pushed successfully, we can have **<font color="green">Success</font>** message that policy is pushed successfully to **SD-WAN controller**.
 ![Activating Control Policy](./assets/S-3-figure-27.png){ .off-glb }

+## Verification of Centralized Control Policy

+With the **scenario-5** **<font color="orange">control policy</font>** successfully pushed to facilitate route-leaking between **VPN-1** and **VPN-2**, the next step is to verify its implementation.
+This involves ensuring that the policy has been applied correctly and that the intended routes are being leaked between the two VPNs.
+Additionally, confirm that full reachability is established between **VPN-1** and **VPN-2**, enabling seamless communication as per the lab objectives.
+Verification is a critical step to validate the policy's effectiveness and to ensure that the network behaves as designed.

+To ensure that the policy has been applied correctly on the **SD-WAN controller**, the next step involves verifying its implementation through the controller's running configuration.
+By reviewing the running configuration of the control policy, we can confirm that the **scenario-5** policy is correctly defined and operational.
+This verification process is essential to validate the deployment and ensure that the policy is functioning as intended to achieve the desired route-leaking between **VPN-1** and **VPN-2**.